Position

 • Collect, analyze, and interpret large datasets to identify trends and patterns.

-• Prepare and present detailed reports and findings to stakeholders.
+• Prepare detailed reports and presentations to communicate findings to stakeholders.

-• Collaborate with cross-functional teams to understand data needs and provide relevant insights.
+• Collaborate with cross-functional teams to understand business needs and provide data-driven recommendations.

-• Develop and maintain data models and dashboards to support business operations.
+• Develop and maintain data models and dashboards to support decision-making processes.

 Qualifications